valters-tomsons/DayZLauncher-UnixPatcher/README.md

 1. Start DayZ launcher at least once
 1. Download and extract the latest release
+2. Go to extracted directory and run `chmod +x DayZLauncher.UnixPatcher` in terminal
-1. Run `DayZLauncher.UnixPatcher` in terminal and follow the instructions
+1. Run `./DayZLauncher.UnixPatcher` in terminal and follow the instructions
 1. If you see a success message, boot up DayZ and enjoy!

 ! **Patch will need to be re-applied after game updates.**